10 Things To Do After Your First Ballroom Dance Class

 1. Wait to Practice

-It will surprise you, but after your first private dance lesson, don’t practice.
+It may be a surprise to learn that it is better not to practice after your first private lesson.
 Why?
 It’s very simple.
-You don’t have yet the knowledge or the muscle memory of the proper dance technique.
+You don’t have the knowledge or the muscle memory of the proper dance technique yet.
 It’s very frustrating for you and your teacher after that to break all of these “bad habits”.
 Even the best Ballroom Dance Teacher can’t teach you in one lesson.
 When you start “practicing” by yourself you don’t have any feedback from the Pro.
-So you definitely will do something wrong and the more you practice the more bad muscle memory will create.
+So you definitely will do something wrong and the more you practice the more bad muscle memory will be created.

 So Wait to Practice!